qangelot/selenium_scrap/README.md

 # selenium_scrap
-Using selenium to access trip advisor reviews and indeed job posting

-This allows to handle javascript on the website, which is not possible with beautiful soup
+Using selenium to access trip advisor reviews and indeed job posting This allows to handle dynamic elements on the website, which is not possible with beautiful soup